Art Mural 23'

 Mural Overview:

-This is a fundraiser in conjunction with our seven day art camp designed to help students find their artistic voices while creating meaningful art.
-Participants will receive foundational art instructions and techniques from our resident muralist Eugene O’Neill, before diving into mural creation.
-The art we create will act as a symbol for positive change that will impact people and place through aesthetics and tangible change with our reforestation efforts in Ecuador.
+Our mural was painted by students ages 12-17 during the day time and cleaned up at night with our artist team.
+It was designed by Eugene O'Neill, LeeMichael Krieger, Mady Fairey, Jackson Grant and Henry Waller over the last few months - with the goal of helping kids find their artistic voices while creating meaningful art.
+Campers spent there days receiving foundational art instructions and techniques from our lead muralist Eugene O’Neill, before painting the wall.
+The art we created will act as a symbol for positive impact that will help people and place through aesthetics and tangible change with our reforestation efforts in Ecuador.

-As a part of our commitment to positive impact we are raising money to support a critical habitat in Ecuador.
-Our project site is called Tangan, nestled in between the Andes and the Amazon, this high altitude cloud forest is one of the most ecologically significant areas on the planet and is being threatened by the increasing demands for livestock.
+As a part of our commitment to positive impact we are raising money to support this critical habitat in Ecuador.
+Our project site Tangan, is nestled in between the Andes and the Amazon.
+This high altitude cloud forest is one of the most ecologically significant areas on the planet and is being threatened by the increasing demands to alter the landscapes for agriculture.

 Ecuador Reforestation Project Overview